J-D-garwood/NoteTaker-expressjs/README.md

 ## Credits

 No collaborators on this project however some code was sourced externally:
-- uuid code
+- uuid code;
-- promisified read and write mods sourced from bootcamp educational content
+- promisified read and write mods;

+sourced from bootcamp educational content

 ## License